tearflake/p-vs-np/README.md

 ## 5. conclusion

 An answer to the P = NP question would determine whether problems that can be verified in polynomial time can also be solved in polynomial time.
 Deriving DNF in quadratic time complexity implies a positive answer to this question which may be of crucial importance to many scientific fields.
-If there is no mistake in the presented method of converting any formula to its disjunctive normal form, we may have very valuable computing material at our disposal.
+If there are no mistakes in the presented method of converting any formula to its disjunctive normal form, we may have very valuable computing material at our disposal.